ritzredemption/LidarSim/README.md

 **The Launch button is greyed out.** No executable was found.
-Check that `LidarExe` was extracted next to the Python scripts, or use **Browse for executable…** to point at it directly.
+Check that `LidarExe` was extracted next to the Python scripts, or use **Browse for executable** to point at it directly.

 **The simulation opens in its own window instead of inside the workbench.**
 Embedding is a Windows-only convenience and does not always succeed.
 The header